DMU Graduate Champions - Information for Organisations

 After receiving great support from organisations we have now closed the upcoming round of the scheme to any further proposal forms.
-If you would be interested in offering an internship opportunity for our Spring 2019 round starting in March then please get in touch with us on email@example.com and we can ensure to add you to our mailing list so you can receive the full details when we launch at the start of January.
-We will look forward to hopefuly hearing from you soon.
+If you would be interested in offering an internship opportunity for our Autumn 2019 round starting in September then please get in touch with us on firstname.lastname@example.org and we can ensure to add you to our mailing list so you can receive the full details when we launch in May.

 DMU has completed a successful round of internships with many organisations including our partners at Leicester City Football Club and Leicestershire County Cricket Club.

 What employers say about DMU Graduate Champions

 Janice Heslop, technical manager for Orean Personal Care Ltd, in Cleckheaton, Yorkshire, said: “I have not come across a scheme like Graduate Champions before but I think it is a great idea.
 It is not only helpful for us in the lab, but also for the graduates.
 It is so important to put theory into practise.
 It gives them an insight into the real world of work, taking into account the raw materials they have to order and work with, costs, handling of chemicals and using equipment.